kersteinperez/Project1/Notes.md

 10. Go back to Player 1 **refer to step 6**

-* For first 4 rounds (Player 1 turn + Player 2 turn) there won't be a winner.

-* After the fourth round, check for winner.

 * If no winner, go back to Player 1 then Player 2.